mikeonslow/elm-workshop/part6/README.md

         |> required "overlayColor" Decode.string
 ```

-For instance, our `portfolioDecoder` takes the full JSON string returned fromm the API and starts with defining how the
+For instance, our `portfolioDecoder` takes the full JSON string returned from the API and starts with defining how the
 top level fields `categories` and `items` should be decoded, then we _snap_ in our `categoryDecoder` and `itemDecoder`
 along with `Decode.list` to define how we'll want those decoded.